Vegetable Growers News Fruit Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Feb 6, 2025

-Clean, colorful, and consistent signage is a must.
-Customers do not want to have to ask you the price of your produce.
+Clean, colorful and consistent signage makes shopping easier for customers.
+Customers do not want to ask you the price of your produce.
 They are already trying to step outside their shopping routine to come to the market and purchase something.
 Don’t make them work any harder than they have to.
-Signs should have:

 • Clear handwriting